Ryan Rydel

-Ryan Steven Rydel (born 9 February 2001) is an English professional footballer who plays as a left back or midfielder for Exeter City on loan from club Stockport County.
+Ryan Steven Rydel (born 9 February 2001) is an English professional footballer who plays as a left back or midfielder for club Stockport County.

 Career

 Fleetwood Town

 Rydel began his career with Fleetwood Town, turning professional in October 2018 at the age of 17.
 In March 2019, following his first first-team start, Rydel was praised by manager Joey Barton.

 In February 2020, he joined Lancaster City on loan for the remainder of the season.

 Stockport County

 On 22 April 2021, Rydel signed for National League side Stockport County for an undisclosed fee.

 In May 2024, following a League Two title-winning campaign, Rydel signed a new three-year deal with the club.

 On 25 June 2025, Rydel joined fellow League One side Exeter City on a season-long loan deal.